google/anthos-microk8s/README.md

 git push -u origin microk8s
 ```

-* Go to your Microk8s cluster instance and run kubectl to check for the presence of the namespace.
+* Go to your Microk8s cluster instance and run *microk8s kubectl* to check for the presence of the namespace.
 It may take a minute or two for it to be available.

 ```
-kubectl get namespaces
+microk8s kubectl get namespaces

 NAME                       STATUS   AGE
 config-management-system   Active   139m